screwdriver-cd/screwdriver/design/sd-zip-artifacts.md

 ## Proposal

-After uploading zip file from teardown, send message to queue.
+After uploading a zip file in `sd-teardown-screwdriver-artifact-bookend` step, send a message to the queue.
 The message will be received by the consumer that unzip the zip file and re-uploads it.

 ## Overview